1. The Organization shall be known as the Wheatland Senior Hockey League

 a.
 Probationary Members may be admitted subject to meeting application criteria set by the Board of Representatives

 i.
-New applications for Probationary Members must be received by the spring meeting each year
+New applications for Probationary Members must be received by August 1 each year

 ii.
-Decisions on admission of new Probationary Members shall be made by the Board of Representatives by September 1 each year
+Decisions on admission of new Probationary Members shall be made by the Board of Representatives by September 1 each year.
+This can also be made at the spring biannual meeting.

 b.
 Probationary Members shall be subject to payment of applicable fees within Section 64 of the Constitution